alexiusacademia/alexiusacademia.github.io/_posts/2019-06-26-easyplan-day20.md

 Late last night, I started the modifications to the codes implementing the predecessors as list instead of a single integer.
 I mainly worked with the _wbs_ component and made some edits as necessary to ```task.py```, ```project.py``` and this mornig, on the ```gantt.py``` modules.

 I found that I had to make additions to the ```project.py``` module as this served as the model and most of the pub messages are being sent from here.

+2:44pm
+While at the tour at _Pantabangan Dam_, I was able to do little codings while not mobile.
+Latest improvement consist of creating two branches, bar-dragging and predecessor.
+The predecessor branch was didicated to making sure that predecessors are added and fetched correctly.
+The bar-dragging on the other hand introduced some more modifications.
+One of those is that setting start day of segment by using the bar location divided by some constant.
+The new bar location is then finalized after getting the new start day instead on relying on the location of the drag.
+This then solves the problem with the predecessor lines being disconnected.